Owner of MommyDaddyKids and mother of two, Meagan is passionate about her family and sharing real-life advice with everyday people.

 5. You Talk for Them

-Have you ever watched someone ask your child a question and rather than allowing them to speak, you piped in so they would not feel uncomfortable?
+Have you had someone ask your child a question and rather than allowing them to speak, you piped in so they would not feel uncomfortable?
 Well, if you do this all the time, you may sit at the lawn mower parent’s table during lunch.

 6. You Resolve Disputes for Your Child